When Robotics Meets Wireless Communications: An Introductory Tutorial: CaTP Examples

-We can find one instance of this problem in \cite{CATP1} where the authors consider the problem of a ground \ac{MR} that needs to communicate with a base station and must reach a predefined target point.
-The path is optimized so that the total energy consumption is minimized while completing the entire task.
-In \cite{CATP3}, the authors consider the problem of minimizing the total energy consumption of a ground MR that must reach a target point in a predefined time and transmit a certain amount of data to a base station.
-In \cite{LiceaEUSIPCO2013,BonillaISP2013}, we consider the problem of a ground \ac{MR} that must communicate with a \ac{BS} through a communication channel experiencing small-scale fading.
-We design the trajectory so that the \ac{MR} can find a good location for transmission.
-We optimize this trajectory so that the total energy (i.e., communications and motion energies) is minimized.
+There is an instance of this problem in \cite{CATP1} where the authors consider a ground \ac{MR} that needs to communicate with a \ac{BS} and must reach a predefined point.
+The path is optimized to minimize the total energy consumption while completing the entire task.
+In \cite{LiceaEUSIPCO2013,BonillaISP2013}, we consider a ground \ac{MR} that must communicate with a \ac{BS} through a communication channel experiencing small-scale fading.
+We optimize the \ac{MR} trajectory to find a good location for transmission while minimizing the communications and motion energies.